 After several hours visiting both wings of the massive Tennessee Aquarium, we spent another few hours playing around in the waterways outside of the aquarium and then headed to Big River Grille to eat before catching this Imax weather thing Ricky and Brady were so crazy about.

 At the theater, I had a bad feeling going in but kept that to myself.
 Weather movies just aren’t my thing but I placated myself by deciding to take a nice little nap while everyone else watched it.
 About ten minutes in though, Katy was cowering and asking when it was going to be over and I was wondering what on earth would possess anyone who lives in a tornado area to bring their children to see this movie.
-It was kind of like taking your kids to see Jaws before going deep sea diving.
-It was horrible.
+This was kind of like taking your kids to see Jaws before going deep sea diving.
 It wasn’t that it was bad from a standpoint of production or even presentation, that was top notch.
 Even the photography as beautiful.
 But to a kid or even many adults, it was somewhat traumatizing.

 “Is it over yet Ma?
 Do you promise we don’t live there?” came a tiny plea from my daughter as she clung to my arm.